-We recently added “Smash & Grab: The Story of the Pink Panthers” to the DBRL collection.
-The film currently has a rating of 85% from critics at Rotten Tomatoes.
+We recently added “Valentine Road” to the DBRL collection.
+The film was shown last year on HBO and currently has a rating of 90% from critics at Rotten Tomatoes.
 Here’s a synopsis from the film website:

 Columbia Public Library, Friends Room

 The documentary “American Revolutionary: The Evolution of Grace Lee Boggs” (82 min.) is the latest from Columbia-native filmmaker Grace Lee (“The Grace Lee Project“).
 This film focuses on Grace Lee Boggs, a 98 year old Chinese American philosopher, writer, and activist in Detroit with a thick FBI file and a surprising vision of what an American revolution can be.
 In this film we see how Boggs continually challenges a new generation to throw off old assumptions, think creatively and redefine revolution for our times.
 The screening is a collaboration with POV, PBS’ award-winning nonfiction film series.